 Some mornings we just can’t muster up the energy to make coffee (like when it’s 20 degrees outside and we woke up with cold noses).
 A lot of places will give you a small discount by bringing in a reusable mug so take ’em up on it and bring your own.

 I’m a germaphobe and sometimes have a hard time with water fountains and sketchy water spigots but the days of purchasing water are over.
 Get a good jug or two and fill up when you can.
 It’ll save your wallet and the environment.

 Sometimes this might be the last thing you want to do because you just want to wander and discover things along the way.
 But if you’re short on money you can save a lot by being smart about your fuel consumption.

 Watch your speed.

 This also has to do with gas consumption.
 Going fast is going to cost ya.
 According to fueleconomy.gov “While each vehicle reaches its optimal fuel economy at a different speed (or range of speeds), gas mileage usually decreases rapidly at speeds above 50 mph.
 If you have cruise control and feel safe using it, give it a shot!
 Most of the time it will help you save on gas.

-We’ve been known to sleep in the parking lots of hotels and motels (with permission, of course) and sometimes laugh at the irony that a bed is literally steps away.
-But when we crawl into the back of our 4Runner and shut the door, we give each other a high-five knowing that we just saved ourselves a big wad of cash.
-Have you seen our packing list for this?
+Van life means living and sleeping in your vehicle.
+Though we love sleeping and waking up in amazing spots, we’ve been known to sleep in the parking lots of hotels and motels (with permission, of course) and sometimes laugh at the irony that a bed is literally steps away.
+But when we crawl into the back of our Dodge Ram Promaster City Van with a Wayfarer Conversion Kit and shut the door, we take a big sigh of relief that we just saved ourselves a big wad of cash.

 Have you tried any of these cash saving tips?